Twitter's head of trust and safety says she has resigned | Technology

 Twitter's head of trust and safety says she has resigned

-Musk announced earlier this month that he hired Linda Yaccarino, former NBCUniversal advertising chief, to become Twitter's new CEO.
-Fortune earlier reported that Irwin's internal Slack account appeared to be deactivated.
+Twitter's head of trust and safety, Ella Irwin, told Reuters on Thursday that she has resigned from the social media company, which has faced criticism for lax protections against harmful content since billionaire Elon Musk acquired it in October.

-Twitter's head of trust and safety Ella Irwin told Reuters on Thursday that she has resigned from the social media company.
-In the role, Irwin oversaw content moderation, but the company has faced criticism for lax protections against harmful content since billionaire Elon Musk acquired it in October.
+Twitter's head of trust and safety, Ella Irwin, told Reuters on Thursday that she has resigned from the social media company, which has faced criticism for lax protections against harmful content since billionaire Elon Musk acquired it in October.
+Irwin, who joined Twitter in June 2022, took over as head of the trust and safety team in November when previous head Yoel Roth resigned.
+She oversaw content moderation.

-Irwin's departure also comes as the platform has struggled to keep advertisers on it, mainly as brands have been wary of appearing next to unsuitable content.
-Musk announced earlier this month that he hired Linda Yaccarino, former NBCUniversal advertising chief, to become Twitter's new CEO.
+An email to Twitter returned an automated reply with a poop emoji.
+Irwin declined further comment and Musk did not immediately respond to a request for comment.
+Irwin's departure comes as the platform has struggled to retain advertisers, with brands wary of appearing next to unsuitable content.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)